rmerks/VirtualLeaf2021/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the GPL-2.0 License - see the [license file](./COPYING) for details

 ## Acknowledgments